Obsessive-Jan/Obsessive-Jan/README.md

  Its 100% ok for us to have different views and still interact and be friends/mutuals as long as you do not actively _harass_ the things I and others like.

- However, If you don't like these views, it is also ok to not interact The close tab and block button are free and thats the great thing about it, if you want to use it!
+ However, If you don't like these views, it is also ok to not interact the close tab and block button are free and thats the great thing about it, if you want to use it!

    If you're still here, I thank you for reading all that and I also apologise for ranting, I feel semi passionate about these thinks sometimes.
  </div>